Study to show thyself approved, unto God.

 At entry point we encounter curtains of Blue, Purple, and Scarlet linen, which may represent Deity, Royalty, Suffering, all men must pass this way to enter.

-Once we are just inside this linen boundry the first piece of furniture we see is a Brass/Bronze sacrificial altar 7-feet square, 4.5 feet tall, with four, count them, four protruding Horns, one at each corner.
+Once we are just inside this linen boundry the first piece of furniture we see is a Brass/Brazen sacrificial altar 7-feet square, 4.5 feet tall, with four, count them, four protruding Horns, one at each corner.
 Nobody but Nobody can even approach a Holy God without a sacrifice first, today this is accomplished by "Sincere Repentance" even though the price to deliver us from sin has been accomplished by the Lamb that took away the sins of the world(Jn.1:29) we must come humbly, ask for forgiveness and say "thank you" Jesus!

-The next item we encounter is the bronze laver, highly polished and filled with water, giving a brilliant reflection to the approaching priest, much like the word of God that shows us clearly where we stand with God.
+The next item we encounter is the brass laver, highly polished and filled with water, giving a brilliant reflection to the approaching priest, much like the word of God that shows us clearly where we stand with God.

 We must wash before tending to the business of the Tabernacle..